JimFlannery/token-stream-pipeline/README.md

 ## Scope

 Tracks SOL/USD and SOL/USDT across one centralized exchange and one on-chain oracle, computing cross-source spread, rolling OHLCV bars, order book imbalance, and USDC peg drift — all in real time.
+Please note that USDC peg drift only fires when USDC/USD deviates beyond threshold.
+No Data = peg is healthy.

 ## Stack